Roof restoration or replacement? 5 steps for making the right choice.

 Taking into account everything learned throughout the process, we’ll advise if roof restoration is an option.
 We’ll take into account the type of roof you have and what roof coating technologies will be compatible with those materials.
 We can also discuss how long different systems can be expected to last, warranty options, environmental concerns, potential tax credits and energy rebates, and which system is best for your geographic area.
 Additionally, we can evaluate how a restoration system can provide additional benefits such as increased energy efficiency, exceptional waterproofing integrity, reduced roof life cycle cost and wear-and-tear on rooftop HVAC equipment.
 Armed with a wealth of reliable information about the condition of your roof, we’ll be able to work in concert with a roofing contractor to provide a solid, fact-based quote that can eliminate costly surprises down the road, while simultaneously resulting in a timely preservation of your roof.

-Schedule your FREE roof inspection
+Schedule your FREE roof assessment

-Simply complete this inquiry form to see if your commercial roof qualifies to have a Henry® representative come to your location and help you determine whether or not your roof is a candidate for restoration.
+Simply complete this form to see if your commercial roof qualifies to have a Henry® representative come to your location and help you determine whether or not your roof is a candidate for restoration.
 Take this first step toward a money-saving alternative to roof replacement.